Initiatives for 2018-2019

 - We invited the Indigenous Literacy Foundation and the Australian Literacy and Numeracy Foundation to be part of the national early language and literacy alliance, of which ALIA is a founder member, following the 2016 summit.

 - National Simultaneous Storytime has been run with NITV, with translation of books into Indigenous languages.

-- Judy Brooker, ALIA Director of Learning, chaired the ‘Infrastructure and research access’ session at the AIATSIS National Indigenous Research Conference 2017.
+- ALIA's Director of Learning chaired the ‘Infrastructure and research access’ session at the AIATSIS National Indigenous Research Conference 2017.

 - Special recognition of the Indigenous research paradigm is included in the ALIA PD Scheme LIS Practitioner Researcher specialisation audit skills checklist.